 Clubs: The continent's leading club coaches gather at the UEFA Elite Club Coaches' Forum at UEFA's headquarters in Nyon at the start of each season, discussing technical issues on the European club football agenda.

 National teams: A conference is held with national coaches after each final round of a FIFA World Cup or UEFA European Championship (EURO).
-The last such meeting took place in Warsaw in September 2012, with the focus on the technical analysis of UEFA EURO 2012.
+The last such meeting took place in Paris in September 2016, with the focus on UEFA EURO 2016.

 Women's football: The first conference for women's national team coaches was held in December 2009 and the second edition was held in Nyon in December 2013.

 Every second year, UEFA runs a specific and practical course for coach educators and a UEFA workshop for coach education is held every two years.
-The latest was in Budapest in October 2013.
+The latest was in Bratislava in October 2015.

 UEFA also caters for the needs of specialist coaching areas with new courses for goalkeeping coaches, fitness coaches and futsal coaches being rolled out in 2013.
-These dedicated courses compliment UEFA's other activities, such as the UEFA Study Group Scheme, a Europe-wide exchange of best practices in the areas of coach education, women's football, grassroots football and elite youth football.
+These dedicated courses compliment UEFA's other activities, such as the UEFA Study Group Scheme, a Europe-wide exchange of best practices in the areas of coach education, women's football and grassroots football.
 Approximately 1,700 technicians benefit from this scheme every year.